joelhaasnoot/mqtt-ndov/README.md

 ### Other notes

 - It is possible to use Quality of Service (QoS) level 1 to make sure you don't miss messages.
 If this leads to performance issues, this will be disabled or restricted to registered users
-- For the non _stream topics_, the latest message is retained so you can reconnect and find a message, as long as you know the topic you're looking for.
+- For the non _stream topics_, the latest message is retained.
+This is so that you can (re)connect and find a message, as long as you know the topic you're looking for.
 - The messages expire however after about a day
-- Currently no implementation over SSL
+- Currently, there is no implementation over SSL on the staging server

 ## Admin Manual